vikram1510/candidate-test-vikram/README.md

 allows a freelancer to change their availability.

-Your job is to introduce a performant, scale-able way to ensure the state is kept in sync between both components.
-When a freelancer's availability is updated in one, it should be reflected in the other immediately.
+Your job is to introduce a performant, scale-able way to ensure the state is kept in sync between both stores.
+When a freelancer's availability is updated in one component, it should be reflected in the other immediately.

 You should think about:

-- performance
+- performance ("how would this pattern scale across stores?")
 - having a repeatable pattern that we could use elsewhere and apply easily

 **Improve the usability/design of the dashboard availability component**